 Laura Tyrrell, Program Director

-Laura manages planning, logistics, scheduling and coordination of Teachers21 professional development programs and degree programs; and is a liason with our collaborative partners.
-She administers grants, prepares marketing materials, updates website content and assists consultants and staff with resources and technical support.
-She holds a BA from Boston College and was an Early Education teacher for 10 years.
+Laura is the director of Teachers21 professional development degree and licensure programs and is a liason with our collaborative partners for logistics, planning, scheduling and coordination with candidates, instructors and partners.
+She manages marketing and communication and web content; and assists consultants with resources and technical support.
+She holds a BA from Boston College and was an Early Education teacher for ten years.
 Prior to teaching, Laura held roles of administrative manager and vice president at engineering and environmental consulting firms.